zsparal/api-documentation/source/reference/v2/orders-api/update-order.rst

    The billing person and address for the order.

-   Please note that we'll update the billing address that you see in the Mollie API, but the change might not be propagated to the supplier.
-Unfortunately, not all suppliers support updating the address.
+   Note that the billing address is updated in the Mollie API only.
+If the update operation is supported by the supplier, it will be updated there as well.

    Refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.